-{\it Berry phase effects and band--topology.} The Helmholtz decomposition, Eq.~(\ref{eq:helmholtz}) also has important implications for band topology.
-In the absence anisotropic exchange interactions, each of the eigenvectors Eq.~(\ref{eqn.m.curl.eigen}) and Eq.~(\ref{eqn.m.div.eigen}), winds exactly once about the singular point, ${\bm q} = {\bm 0}$.
-As a consequence, their quadratic band--touching is topologically critical, encoding Berry curvature of $\pm 2\pi$ at the singularity.
-Introducing an interaction which mixes excitations with incompressible and irrotational character, such as $D_z$, resolves the singularity at $\Gamma$, opening a gap, and injecting Berry curvature of $\pm 2\pi$ into each band.
+The Helmholtz decomposition, Eq.~(\ref{eq:helmholtz}) also has important implications for band topology.
+In the absence anisotropic exchange interactions, each of the eigenvectors Eq.~(\ref{eqn.m.curl.eigen}) and Eq.~(\ref{eqn.m.div.eigen}) winds exactly once around the singular point, ${\bm q} = {\bm 0}$.
+As a consequence, their quadratic band--touching is topologically critical, encoding Berry curvature of $\pm 2\pi$ at the singularity \cite{Chong2008,Sun2009,Dora2014,Montambaux2018,Rhim2019,Thomasen2021}.
+Introducing an interaction which mixes the incompressible and irrotational excitations, such as $D_z$, resolves the singularity at $\Gamma$, opens a gap, and injects Berry curvature of $\pm 2\pi$ into each band.